What is Torch Club?

 - Health and Fitness -- Fitness clinics, dental exams, blood pressure screening, hiking, bowling, roller-skating, bicycle trips, athletic tournaments.

-- Social Recreation -- Trips to amusement parks, chess and checker tournaments, scavenger hunts, Club sleepovers or lockups, holiday parties, film festivals, inter-Club gamesroom tournaments.
+- Social Recreation -- Trips to amusement parks, chess and checker tournaments, scavenger hunts, Club sleepovers or lockins, holiday parties, film festivals, inter-Club game room tournaments.

 We started the 2017-2018 school year with some great torch club activities!

 BGC Club members expressed their thanks to the Fort Atkinson police officers, firefighters and other community helpers with handmade cards.
 Club members created handmade Happy Thanksgiving cards that were distributed to the residents at Fairhaven Senior Services in Whitewater.
 Club staff, members and families collected and donated candy and handmade cards to Rock River Dental in Fort Atkinson for Operation Buy Back which sends candy and letters to US troops.
 Club members made special bookmarks and walked to the Black Hawk Senior Residence in Fort Atkinson to deliver the bookmarks and also spent time reading books to the residents.
 Club members began a pen pal program with Our House Senior Living in Cambridge and started the project by making Valentines and received some special Valentines in return.